Life changes quickly, and an outdated estate plan may create challenges for those you care about most.

 In addition to regularly reviewing your will and estate planning documents every three to five years, you should also consider reviewing your estate plan when these situations and life events arise:

-• When someone named in your will passes away
+- When a family member or someone named in your will dies

-• When the value of your estate significantly increases or decreases
+- When the value of your assets significantly increases or decreases